hoonzis/hoonzis.github.io/_drafts/2016-02-25-generating-payoff-charts-fsharp-javascript.md

 			| Put -> max 0.0 (option.Strike - stockPrice)
 ```

+The following picture shows a detail of the Call payoff chart.
+We have defined a function to computed the black line.

 ![callvalue](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/callvalue.png)

-- Up to this point we actually didn't take into account the price of the options, we have assumed, that we already had it.
-- Next question is: What is the payoff of an option?
-- When calculating the payoff we take into account the price of the option
+Up to this point we actually didn't take into account the price of the options, we have assumed, that we already had it.
+Next question is: What is the payoff of an option?
+When calculating the payoff we take into account the premium of the option (the money that we paid to obtain the option).

 ```
 let legPayoff leg pricing stockPrice =